 The Center's mission grew again on 1 October 1997 when AFOTEC absorbed the personnel and workload of the Defense Evaluation Support Activity (DESA).
 DESA, which had experience with rapid test, was heavily involved in testing advanced concept technology demonstrations, which sought out innovative applications for emerging technologies to create prototype systems for examination by operational units.
-TODAY'S AFOTEC For more than forty years AFOTEC has tested and evaluated new systems and new capabilities in operationally realistic environments.
-AFOTEC's five detachments and twelve operating locations across the country execute these tests to gather the data needed to produce independent, fact-based test reports about system effectiveness, suitability, and mission capability.
-These reports inform decision makers as they allocate our nation's resources and the nation's warfighters who use the systems.
-AFOTEC has significantly contributed to ensuring quality systems are fielded to support all branches of the armed forces, other government agencies, and our nation's allies.
+TODAY'S AFOTEC AFOTEC Headquarters at Kirtland AFB, New Mexico, oversees five detachments, six operating locations, and five liaison offices at locations across the United States.
+AFOTEC continues to test and evaluate new weapon systems and capabilities in operationally realistic environments.
+AFOTEC offers fact-based, quality data in its test reports to inform decision makers on a range of assessments of effectiveness, suitability, and whether a system is fully, partly, or not mission capable.
+For more than three decades, AFOTEC has been the focal point for Air Force operational test and evaluation and has significantly contributed to the successful acquisition and operational employment of numerous weapon and support systems for all branches of the armed forces, other government agencies, and our nation's allies.